Jason-Clement/Crush-Crush-Automator/README.md

 <nobr>Date n m</nobr> | Switches to the girl screen and activates the specified date number (*n*) the amount of times specified by *m*.
 Date numbers are specified from top to bottom.
 (Date 1 2 will run the Moonlight Stroll date 2 times.) *m* can be omitted if only running once.
 <nobr>Gift n m</nobr> | Switches to the girl screen and gives the specified gift number (*n*) the amount of times specified by *m*.
 Gift numbers are specified from left to right and then top to down and then by page (Shell is 1, Rose is 2, Hand Lotion is 3, etc.) *m* can be omitted if only giving one gift.
 <nobr>Tap n</nobr>    | Switches to the girl screen and taps the girl the specified number of times (*n*) to accumulate hearts.
 <nobr>Talk n</nobr>   | Switches to the girl screen and presses the talk button (Sorry, Flirt, etc.) the specified number of times (*n*) to accumulate hearts.
 Does not take the cooldown into consideration.
-You an think of the number specified as more like a time than a number of clicks.
+Think of the number specified as more like a time than a number of clicks.
 <nobr>Upgrade</nobr>  | Switches to the girl screen and upgrades the girl's relationship level with you.
 <nobr>Reset</nobr>    | Resets the game to gain prestige.